dask/dask-examples/README.md

     As an example "how to do dataframe joins" is a great topic while "how to do dataframe joins in the particular case when one column is a categorical and the other is object dtype" is probably too specific
+7. If the example requires a library not included in `binder/environment.yml` then it would be `pip` installed` in the first cell of the notebook, with a brief explanation about what functionality the library adds.
+A brief example follows:

+    ```
+    ### Install Extra Dependencies

+    We first install the library X for interacting with Y
+    ```

+    ```
+    !pip install X
+    ```